afonsopacifer/awesome-firebase/README.md

 * [Firebase Import](https://github.com/firebase/firebase-import) -	A utility which helps import large JSON files into the Firebase Realtime Database.
 * [Flashlight](https://github.com/firebase/flashlight) -	A pluggable integration with ElasticSearch to provide advanced content searches in the Firebase Realtime Database.
 * [Firebase Admin](https://firebaseadmin.com/) - Admin User Interface for Firebase
+* [Fireleaves](https://github.com/pguyson/fireleaves) - Firebase Real-time database to mongoDB, useful for backend application for search and summary report from mongoDB.

 ## GUI Clients
 * [Firebase Admin](https://firebaseadmin.com) -	A cross platform Firebase management tool with Graphical User Interface for Windows, Mac and Linux.